Steven Sage: Studies on World War II and the Holocaust

 While reading about the Nazi engineer Fritz Todt, Sage became intrigued by parallels between the Nazi regime and Ibsen's plays.
 He found that the construction agency "Organisation Todt" was a huge conglomerate and a major exploiter of slave labor, yet it had been omitted from most historiography.
 The only published biography of Todt, in German, was subtitled Baumeister des Dritten Reiches, i.e., "Master Builder of the Third Reich".
 Sage noticed that certain elements in Todt's career matched episodes in Ibsen's Master Builder.
 Turning to Hitler's Tischgespräche ("Table Talk"), Sage found lines evidently derived from the Ibsen play.
 Research on Hitler revealed that the dictator had indeed read Ibsen, in German translation.

 Sage also studied Ibsen's two-part epic, Emperor and Galilean, about the Roman Emperor Julian the Apostate, who tried to establish what Ibsen called "the third Reich".
 Julian dies onstage but the play ends with a declaration that he will return, reincarnated, to found the prophesied Third Reich.
 Paraphrases in Hitler's recorded conversation indicated knowledge of that drama.
 The play had been venerated by a German literary cult in the early 20th century.

 Furthermore, Sage found that, in several instances, Ibsen's plays had influenced not only Hitler's conversations, but also his policies.
 Ibsen and Hitler was published on the centenary of Ibsen's death in May 2006.
 The University of Oslo history professor Hans Fredrik Dahl wrote in Dagbladet: "More thorough than anyone before him, Steven Sage has gone through the material around the young Hitler and his literary sources.
 His work encompasses much new research and draws conclusions in many different directions.
 That there was an actual line of influence between Ibsen and the young Hitler is to me beyond doubt."
-In an Amazon review, Robert A. Michael (co-author of A Dictionary of Anti-Semitism) called Sage's findings the "golden key" to understanding Hitler.

 However, experts in the fields of Nazism and the Holocaust have either ignored or decidedly rejected Sage's claims.
 The book received only one review in a reputable online review journal, which called it methodologically flawed, "highly speculative", and states that Ibsen and Hitler adds virtually nothing to our understanding of Hitler, Nazi antisemitism, the Third Reich, and the Holocaust.

 Having entered Holocaust-related research, Sage went on to explore the question of Bulgaria's repression of its Jewish minority during World War II.
 In a forthcoming book, Sage explains how 80 percent of the country’s Jews survived, though they endured forced labor, loss of civil rights, expropriation of all assets, eviction, and ghettoization.
 Sage is also working on a book about the Reichsautobahn and Organisation Todt.

 His Chinese name is 史蒂文 (Shi Diwen).